johngorski/johngorski.github.io/_posts/2021-08-06-method-size.md

 ---
 layout: post
-title: "On Shrinking Large Methods | John Gorski"
+title: "On Shrinking Large Methods"
 ---

 # How big is too big?